b97tsk/reactive-tree/README.md

 function defineTwig<T>(obj: any, prop: string, handler?: () => T): Twig<T>;
 ```

-Creates a twig with a handler, also defines a property for an object, which
+Creates a twig with a handler, like `createTwig()`, but also defines a property
-corresponds with that twig:
+for an object, which corresponds with that twig:

 - when you get this property, it returns `twig.read()`.